Requesting Private Information of WordPress.com Users

 Before making a request for information to WordPress.com, check to see if the site you are inquiring about uses WordPress.com (which is supported by us) or WordPress.org (which is not).
 The WordPress.org software, which is not hosted by us, can be downloaded and installed on any web host.
 If you’re inquiring about a site that says it has been “built using WordPress” or mentions that it is “Powered by WordPress,” please note that this means the site is using the WordPress.org software, and you should contact the host of that particular site.
 There are various free resources online for determining the host of a site.

 You can learn more about the difference between WordPress.com and WordPress.org here.

 What Information Do We Have?

-WordPress.com has certain information from users and commenters.
+WordPress.com has certain information relating to users, sites, and commenters.
+WordPress.com accounts contain various information that is provided at a user’s discretion and is unverified.
 The following is a summary of the information that we may collect and store.